MST Futurism: Decolonizing the City Through a Matriarchal Lens

 “MST people have lived in these lands since Time Immemorial.
 We have never ceded or surrendered title to our lands, rights to our resources, or authority to make decisions within our territory.
 Since 1850 (When Vancouver was first annexed) MST voices have been silenced and our villages dismantled.
 In 1876 we were forced onto reservations and watched as the city was built around us.
 That was only 170 years ago.
 Today we are reclaiming agency by re-centering the future of this city in MST values, relations, and visions. ” ~ Sierra Tasi Baker

-Hear from incredible MST Host Nation thought leaders about their ideas to re-envision the built form centred in right relation to our land, waters and skies.
-This event will feature Matriarch Chief Janice George, Sḵwx̱wú7mesh Úxwumixw, Auntie Orene Askew, Sḵwx̱wú7mesh Úxwumixw, Matriarch Debra Sparrow, xʷməθkʷəy̓əm and Matriarch Angela George, səl̓ilwətaɁɬ.
+In early December 2020, MST Host Nation thought leaders shared their ideas to re-envision the built form centred in relation to land, waters, and skies.
+Hosted by curators Sierra Tasi Baker and Paisley Eva Nahanee, this event had over 900 attendees and featured dialogue with Matriarch Chief Janice George, Sḵwx̱wú7mesh Úxwumixw, Auntie Orene Askew, Sḵwx̱wú7mesh Úxwumixw, Matriarch Debra Sparrow, xʷməθkʷəy̓əm and Matriarch Angela George, səl̓ilwətaɁɬ.